TRIANGLE MARKET FAQ

 Q: What are the local cap rates?

 A: Cap rates will vary across property type.
-At present 6-7% is not hard to find for many investment properties.
+At present 5-6% is still possible for many investment properties.

 Q: What are the local vacancy rates?

-A: Published data shows apartments are in the 8% range, although I've gathered lower figures from my property managers who focus on single-family home rentals and smaller multi-family properties.
+A: Published data shows apartments are below 5%, although I've gathered lower figures from my property managers who focus on single-family home rentals and smaller multi-family properties.

 Q: What is the cost for property management?